 conveys the intent that this is error handling logic.
 As such it can

-be optimized more effectively, e.g. if self
+be optimized more effectively, e.g. if self evaluates to a failure

-, the check for whether the failure type is
+of type Negative-Number, the check for whether the failure type is

-can be skipped altogether.
+Invalid-Integer can be skipped altogether.

 An additional advantage of this implementation is that the third

-binding is activated on failures of type Negative-Number
+binding is activated on failures of type Negative-Number originating

 both from the first and second bindings whereas the previous

-implementation only handled failures originating in value
+implementation only handled failures originating in value.
+In this

 case it doesn’t make a difference as the second binding cannot result

-in a failure of type Negative-Number
+in a failure of type Negative-Number.
+However this does make a

 difference, in more complex error handling logic, where the handling